davidecarlson/Snakemake_diff_gene_expr/README.md

 # Differential Gene Expression with Snakemake

-*This Snakemake pipeline uses Fastp to QC the reads, Salmon for transcript quantification, Tximport to convert from transcript abundance to gene abundance, and DEseq2 for differential gene expression.*
+*This Snakemake workflow uses Fastp to QC the reads, Salmon for transcript quantification, Tximport to convert from transcript abundance to gene abundance, and DEseq2 for differential gene expression.*

 ### INSTALLATION
 * Clone the repository: